GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

     - The timing to update is different.
 Normal view update mechanism is constraint or controlled by the framework: You call `view.invalidate()` in the UI thread or `view.postInvalidate()` in other thread to indicate to the framework that the view should be updated.
 However, the view won't be updated immediately but wait until next VSYNC event arrived.
 The easy approach to understand VYSNC is to consider it is as a timer that fire up every 16ms for a 60fps screen.
 In Android, all the normal view update, is synchronized with VSYNC to achieve better smoothness.
 [Learn more here](https://developer.android.com/reference/android/view/SurfaceView)

+* **SurfaceView vs View**

+    Views are all drawn on the same GUI thread which is also used for all user interaction.

+    So if you need to update GUI rapidly or if the rendering takes too much time and affects user experience then use `SurfaceView`.

 * **Relative Layout vs Linear Layout.** - [Learn more here](https://blog.mindorks.com/android-layout-relative-linear-frame)

 * **Tell about Constraint Layout**